sanchit0-1/backendFromScratch/day1/note.md

 # INTRODUCTION
-<p>I started my backend development journey using the MERN stack.
+I started my backend development journey using the MERN stack.
 Backend is the part of a web application that runs on the server and handles things like storing data, managing user authentication, and handling API requests.
 It works behind the scenes to power the frontend.
-As I begin, I am learning the basic concepts such as modules and packages.</p>
+As I begin, I am learning the basic concepts such as modules and packages.

 # What is node js ?